tanjyy/ridesio/README.md

     - *Optional* negotiable? if so, users can message poster to discuss alternate pickup/destination/cost
 - [ ] User can press button to contact poster of offering.
     - "To confirm your trip, email poster and let them know how many seats you need."
-- [ ] Creator of ride offering can edit details.
+- *Optional* Creator of ride offering can edit details.
 - *Optional* User can message poster of offering.

 #### Profile screen (for others)
-- [ ] User can see
+- [x] User can see
     - Profile picture
     - First name
     - Last initial